isumit96/Flashing-Slides-Intro-Jquery/readme.md

 * Lots of options and callbacks to modify slidshow.
 * Random or same direction of slides.
 * Minimal size (the plugin is only of 4 Kbs).
-* Not just limited to <div>, can be used with other elements too.
+* Not just limited to div, can be used with other elements too.
 * Supports images, youtube videos, text, anything.

 # USAGE

 Javascript
 ```sh